frutik/gcp_docker_worker/README.md

 ## TASK:

-- start high performant (and expensive) instance
+- start high performant (and expensive) instance in a GCE.
-- pull docker image with a worker application
+- pull docker image with a worker application (Public DockerHub registry and private/public GCP rigistries supported at the moment).
 - do the job
 - shutdown the instance as soon as job done
 - profit